CrossFit Diet and Nutrition: The Ultimate Guide

 You now know some of the top reasons to follow the paleo diet.
 By eliminating processed foods and refined sugars, you are supplying your body with natural sources of beneficial vitamins and minerals.

-This diet offers many advantages that may help you reach your fitness goals, whether you want to burn fat, build muscle, or simply improve your overall health.
+Following a Crossfit diet based on paleo principles offers many advantages that may help you reach your fitness goals, whether you want to burn fat, build muscle, or simply improve your overall health.
 If you struggle to reach these goals, the paleo diet may be the right answer.

 CrossFit and Keto